vijaybirru/documentation/_build/html/_sources/kubernetes/index.rst.txt

 .. image:: images/menu_kubernetes.png
    :scale: 60%

-To discover a new cluster, click on New Cluster, select your offering and enter the details:
+To discover a new cluster, click on New Cluster, select your cluster type and enter the details:

 .. image:: images/new_cluster.png
    :scale: 60%